0x22fe/bevy_prototype_simple_net/README.md

 You can then import it with `use bevy_prototype_simple_net;` and start using it.
 For more information and to see it in action, check out the [examples](./examples/README.md) and view/run an example (eg. `cargo run --example net_server`).

 # Contributing
 If you have any suggestions, create an issue and I'll take a look at it.
 If you wish to contribute, simply create a pull request and I'll review it.
-If you feel like you have contributed a significant amount of code, feel free to add yourself to the authors list in the Cargo.toml.
+If you feel like you have contributed a significant amount of code, feel free to add yourself to the authors list in the `Cargo.toml` file.

 # License
 Licensed under the [MIT License](./LICENSE).